 All undergraduates are expected by the College to reach at least Upper 2nd Class Honours standard or its equivalent in all University or College exams which they take.

 The College Education Committee will consider the case of any student who fails to do so.
 In some cases of unsatisfactory performance the Master and Senior Tutor, acting on the recommendation of a Director of Studies, will see the student at the start of the Michaelmas Term to discuss their commitment to their studies and strategies for improvement and, where appropriate, will expect to see the student during the year to report on progress.

-The Governing Body has the right to refuse permission to a student to return into residence either temporarily or permanently if it considers that student’s progress to be unsatisfactory by reason of failure to obtain Honours in a Tripos examination or if they have obtained two consecutive third class results.
+The Governing Body has the right to refuse permission to a student to return into residence either temporarily or permanently if it considers that student’s progress to be unsatisfactory by reason of failure to obtain Honours in a Tripos exam.

 In most cases of failing to obtain Honours, such students will not be eligible to proceed with their studies at Cambridge by virtue of University regulations.
 The College Education Committee considers each case of failure to obtain Honours and makes recommendations to the Governing Body.

 Students who are in danger of being refused permission to return into residence have the right to appear before the Education Committee and the Governing Body when their cases are being considered.
 They also have the right on such occasions to be accompanied by their Tutor or another Fellow of their choice who will represent their case if requested to do so.